JB Pritzker: Cannabis

 On May 31, 2019, the Illinois General Assembly passed the Illinois Cannabis Regulation and Tax Act legalizing and regulating the production, consumption, and sale of adult-use cannabis.
 On June 25, 2019, Pritzker signed the legislation into law, which went into effect on January 1, 2020.
 Illinois was the 11th U.S. state to legalize recreational use of cannabis.
 Criminal records of people caught possessing less than 30 grams were cleared.
 Tax revenue collected from cannabis sales is used to invest in impoverished communities affected by the war on drugs and in drug rehabilitation programs.
 After the first month of legalization, cannabis sales generated approximately $10.4 million in tax revenue.
-Cannabis sales generated over $52 million by July 2020 and $445.3 million by the end of 2022.
+Cannabis sales were over $52 million by July 2020, $445.3 million by the end of 2022, and $2 billion by the end of 2024, which generated about $490 million in sales tax revenue.

 On December 31, 2019, Pritzker pardoned approximately 11,000 people for low-level cannabis convictions.
+In 2020, Pritzker pardoned an additional 9,200 people with low-level cannabis convictions and expunged the arrest records of 490,000 convictions related to cannabis.